FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 3: Design/07-Facilitation/Activities/organisation.md

     - Leaning unit plan
 ---

-# Define a learning unit plan
+# Logical organization of learning materials

-The activity aims at getting a hands on experience on creating a learning unit plan.
+The activity aims at visualizing the logical organization of learning materials development and its implications.

 ## Activity duration

-10 mins
+7 mins

 ## Number of people that it can be performed with